 landscape and garden architecture

 Green spaces are crucial for our society.
 They contribute to ecological cohesion, biodiversity, social sustainability and climate neutrality.
-As a living heritage, they express the history we share and a specific geographical identity.
-Above all, they are meeting places, for walking, recreation or just to enjoy for their own sake.
+As a living heritage, they express our shared history and a specific geographical identity.
+And above all, they are meeting places where people feel good: for walking, for sport or just for enjoyment.

-The bachelor programme in landscape and garden architecture programme trains you to become a designer of green spaces, of gardens, parks or squares, of recreational areas, forest playgrounds or rural brook valleys, as well as green connections on industrial estates, urban green climate axes, and so on.
-Designing is a creative, investigative and solution-oriented process in which you look for the right combinations between aesthetics and functionality, with sustainability as a starting point.
-As a designer, you give content – identity, inspiration, meaning – to our environment, which far transcends the strictly material.
+The bachelor of landscape and garden architecture programme trains you to become a designer of green spaces: of gardens, parks or squares, of recreational areas, play forests or rural stream valleys, but also of green links on industrial estates, of urban green climates and so on.
+Designing is a creative, investigative and solution-oriented process in which you look for a good combination of aesthetics and functionality, with sustainability as a starting point.
+As a designer, you give content - identity, inspiration, meaning - to the environment, which rises above the strictly material.

-The heart of the programme is in the design studios, where students actively and concretely get down to work.
-Realistic design issues bring you into contact with the working field of landscape and garden architecture.
-In small groups with individual guidance, and in collaboration and consultation with clients – owners, government authorities, diverse interest groups – you learn to think spatially.
-In this process, you learn to analyze and synthesize design assignments in order to arrive at your own critical and well-substantiated vision of a specific undeveloped space.
+At the heart of the programme are the design workshops in which you work actively and concretely.
+Real design issues bring you into contact with the field of landscape and garden architecture.
+In collaboration and consultation with clients - owners, authorities or various interest groups - you learn to think spatially in small groups with individual supervision.
+Gradually, you learn to analyse and synthesise design briefs in order to arrive at your own critical and substantiated vision of a specific non-built space.
 The range of projects is diverse and grows in complexity throughout the programme.
-With such partial aspects as hardened surfaces, structures and planting, you gain practical experience as you work in the design studios.
+You get to work practically in the design labs with sub-aspects such as paving, constructions and planting.

-The practical training is flanked by course units that provide a theoretical framework in order to reflect critically on the assignments and provide knowledge to be able to carry them out.
-Theory is always directed towards practice and is concretely offered in the form of lectures, working sessions, guest lectures, practical assignments and excursions.
-Digital and manual visualization techniques help you to put your research process and its results on paper, and create images that have an inspiring effect.
-Landscape and garden architecture is also placed in both a current and an historical cultural perspective.
-In addition, several other course units enhance your ecological, technical and plant knowledge.
-Such segments as field work exploration and communications, or business management and entrepreneurship, prepare you for the professional working field.
-Finally, during the course of the programme, there are a range of study visits to inspiring projects, both in Belgium and abroad, to plant and tree nurseries, arboreta, and so on.
+The practical learning line is flanked by course units that provide a theoretical framework to reflect critically on the assignments and provide the knowledge to carry them out.
+Theory is applied practically and concretely through lectures, seminars, guest lectures, practical assignments and excursions.
+Digital and manual visualisation techniques help you put your search process and its outcome on paper and create images that inspire.
+Landscape and garden architecture is also placed in a current and historical cultural perspective.
+There are also several other training components that will enhance your ecological, technical and plant knowledge.
+And course units such as work field exploration and communication or business management and entrepreneurship prepare you for the professional field.
+Finally, in the course of the programme there are various study visits to inspiring projects at home and abroad, to plant and tree nurseries, arboreta, etc.

-Those who want to continue studying after completing this programme can also follow the Hogent School of Art & Conservatory’s unique bachelor-after-bachelor programme in Landscape Development.
-This one-year programme focuses on the landscape and how landscape can be developed through spatial design.
-It further forms competent professionals who have the analytical and synthetic abilities to read the landscape independently and critically, and to make creative and motivated design proposals based on this.
+If you want to continue studying after this programme, you can take the unique bachelor after bachelor in landscape development within KASK & Conservatorium.
+This programme focuses on the landscape and how it can be developed through spatial design.
+This one-year programme forms competent professionals who have the analytical and synthetic abilities to read the landscape independently and critically and to make creative and reasoned design proposals based on this.
 You can also choose - whether or not after following a bridging programme - to gain further qualifications in related master's programmes such as urban and spatial planning, heritage studies or landscape architecture at home or abroad.